Theoreticalmind/SFF/README.md

 ### 3. GPU Code for SFF

 Scripts for GPU-accelerated computation.
-Simply run and test for performance and accuracy.
+Simply run and test for performance and accuracy of - `sff_gpu_test_1.jl`

 ---